 All are welcome at Mount Mary University.
 Our teaching and learning environment fosters unity in a divided world.
 Core values of compassion, competence, community and commitment promote a holistic education that welcomes students from diverse backgrounds and emphasize the development of the whole person.

-Diversity & Inclusion Council
+Diversity, Equity & Inclusion Council

 Council meetings are open to any member of the Mount Mary Community who is interested in contributing to this work.
-Please contact Council Chair, Tiffany Tardy at (414) 930-3548 or email@example.com if you are interested in attending.
-Fall meetings will be held monthly from 10:00 - 11:00 am in Ewens Center on the following Fridays:
+Please contact the Vice President of DEI Julie Landry (email@example.com), (414) 930-3185) if you are interested in attending and learning about upcoming meetings.

-If you are interested in contacting the Council, please email: firstname.lastname@example.org
+To contact the Council, please email: firstname.lastname@example.org

 Diversity, Equity & Inclusion Council at Mount Mary University seeks to foster an academic community and campus climate that provides education to transform the world.
 This takes place through embracing the values of MMU with an emphasis on open-mindedness, respect, cultural awareness and sensitivity, equity, and inclusion.